 Though Hoysala palaces and homes are long gone, their stone temples still stand.
 Even time and wars have not been able to diminish their exquisite beauty, a fascinating peek into a by-gone society’s values and aesthetics.

 So, if you ever thought all temples in India look the same, think again.
-Each dynasty and empire have created its own inimitable style through history.
+Every dynasty and empire in the Indian sub-continent created its own inimitable style through history.
 Hoysala temples are typified by being star-shaped, compact structures on a raised platform, ornate with a focus on dance and music, and carved out of soapstone.

 It is this stone which gives these temples its magic.
 Soapstone is easy to carve and hardens when exposed to the elements.
 Hoysala artisans were able to transpose their skills in ivory and sandalwood carving onto stone to create a world rich in super-intricate details.
 Like a loose bangle on the wrist of a monolith statue.
 Or bared teeth in a snarling chimp.
 Or the strings of a sitar.
 These panels and other architectural elements were then assembled together using an innovative interlocking system.